 Top Nuggets Players to Watch vs. the Lakers - Western Conference Finals Game 2

-Thursday's 8:30 PM ET matchup between the Denver Nuggets (53-29) and the Los Angeles Lakers (43-39) at Ball Arena features the Nuggets' Jamal Murray as a player to watch.
+Jamal Murray is one of the players to watch on Thursday at 8:30 PM ET, when the Denver Nuggets (53-29) square off against the Los Angeles Lakers (43-39) at Ball Arena.

 In the article below, we'll give you all the info you need to know about who to look out for in this matchup, which you can watch on ESPN with a seven-day free trial to Fubo!